JSRobertOuimet/allison-batoff-portfolio-v1/src/content/case-studies/internal-ticketing-system-for-dbas.md

         Personal Dashboard Prototype: This prototype was used to conduct usability testing with 13 participants: 3 external clients, 7 internal consultants and 3 internal managers.
 This testing allowed the proposed solution to be validated and refined before implementation, thereby reducing the risk of unforeseen impacts once it was introduced.
     </figcaption>
 </figure>

+Based on the data gathered over the length of this project, I learned that the application contained large amounts of information that were difficult to parse and compare.
+The nature of the work also required high priority tasks to be resolved quickly in order to meet SLAs and mitigate risk.
+My recommendation to the project stakeholders was to improve the usability of the application by investing in dashboards and notifications.